Dinah-Ngatia5/Event-Management-System/README.md

 code .
 ```

-- Then install all the node dependencies before running the application using the command;
+- Then install all the node dependencies (be sure to have Nodejs installed into the coned repo first, using the command *`sudo apt install nodejs`)*.
+- Then install NPM using the command below;

 ```bash
 npm install